armeniki/BCM-Tools/README.md

 This is a simple application which will present the user with all of the features or options that can be modified on the BCM.
 Once all of the desired options are selected, the user can then generate a .lic file which is then uploaded to the BCM via Element Manager.

+However, there are other ways of modifying available features and performing upgrades on the BCM.
+This involves patching a particular file in various locations of its binary.
+So I can not give too much priority to this particular project.

 ### Want to help with this project?